sharleenk45/stats220/README.md

 Check out my [website!](https://sharleenk45.github.io/stats220/)

 ## Purpose
-This repository is part of an assignment for a Statistics programming class.
+This repository is part of an assignment for a Statistics Data Technologies class.
 The purpose is to create a meme to demonstrate our understanding of the first module in the course.
 I have attempted to achieve this by:

 * using numerous spongebob images